andrewbaxter/blog/what_is_art.md

 Art is: an idea, and the communication of that idea.

-This is pretty similar to the Oxford definition but it leaves out the feeling bit.
+This is similar to some of the previous definitions (or you could twist them to match: Oxford, more tenuously Merriam Webster) but I think this is more specific and understandable.

 The two parts are important.
 If you have an idea but never tell it to anyone, it's not communicated so it's not art (yet).
 If you turn on the radio and get noise, no idea has been communicated so it's not art.
 The communication of an idea can contain its own ideas too, like how you expose shots in a film, or the style in which you illustrate a book.

+### What's an idea?

 But then, what's an idea (in this context)?
 I believe an idea is: new, relevant information of a possibility.
 It's possible for a house to shine in this color in these weather conditions, at this time, in this sort of a location; it's possible for a murderer to blind a detective in this way; it's possible for a human to play this many instruments.